-Graduate students are encouraged to fulfill the oral English proficiency requirement for teaching prior to arriving on campus by obtaining a qualifying speaking score on the TOEFL or IELTS.
+New Illinois graduate students are encouraged to fulfill the oral English proficiency requirement for teaching prior to arriving on campus for the first time by obtaining a qualifying speaking score on the TOEFL or IELTS.
 Scores are valid if received within two years of the first day of enrollment at UIUC.
 Graduate students may also take the TOEFL or IELTS after arriving on campus, focusing on only the speaking subsection, in order to be eligible to teach.